Foreign and Comparative Law Research Guide

 To determine what laws govern a particular subject in a specific jurisdiction, begin your research by consulting a secondary source, such as a treatise or practice guide.
 In addition to providing background information, analysis and commentary, secondary sources will help you to identify relevant primary sources.

-The Georgetown Law Library's collection includes secondary sources in English for many jurisdictions outside the U.S. Countries with the greatest depth of coverage include Australia, Canada, China, the European Union, France, Germany, Mexico, South Africa, and the United Kingdom.
-For select non-English speaking jurisdictions, a more limited range of secondary sources in the language of the jurisdiction also is available.
+The Georgetown Law Library's collections includes secondary sources in English for many jurisdictions outside the U.S. Jurisdictions with the greatest depth of coverage include Canada, China, the European Union, France, Germany, Mexico, South Africa, and the United Kingdom.
+For some non-English speaking jurisdictions, a limited range of secondary sources in the language of the jurisdiction also is available.

 Law Library Catalog